 Dee Grace, PhD

 Hi!
 I am Dee Grace Ph.D., Scientist and Coach at The Cancer Detox.
-My career in cancer research has allowed me to work with doctors to find new treatments.
-I help patients get better care from their doctors during their cancer treatment process, so the focus is on them and improving their survival outcomes.
-I also show people how to adopt a cancer prevention diet and lifestyle that is rooted in science.
-Schedule a complimentary call (click here) with me now and get a top cancer prevention tip (spots fill up quickly because I am busy researching and helping clients, so schedule soon!).
+My career in cancer research has allowed me to work with doctors to find new treatments for this disease.
+I brought my knowledge to help patients get better care from their doctors during their cancer treatment process, so the focus is on improving their survival outcomes and reducing the financial burden.
+If you are a cancer patient Schedule a complimentary call with me now to discuss how to reduce your financial burden and 5 questions every patient needs to ask their doctor after a diagnosis (spots fill up quickly, so schedule soon!).

 1 – Whitney E and Rolfes SR. (2016).
 “The Carbohydrates: Sugars, Starches, and Fibers”; in Whitney E and Rolfes SR. Understanding Nutrition.
 Stamford, CT: Cengage Learning, pp: 123